You are here

 "The material was organized and presented in a way that was easy to follow and understand.
 The exercises were very helpful and reinforced what was being taught.
 Going through the spreadsheet was also helpful." - Anonymous

 In Fall 2016, we piloted our Advanced Budgeting I course.
-This was a three-day intensive course for intermediate research administrators with two (2) or more years of on-the-job experience.
-Stay tuned to this page and future RAPid communications for information about the Fall 2017 class.
+This was a three-day intensive course for intermediate research administrators with two or more years of on-the-job experience.

 - projects without a solicitation or guidelines,